glozow/bitcoin-notes/confusing-terms.md

 'combination of low-life and high tech' featuring advanced technological and scientific achievements, such as artificial intelligence and cybernetics, juxtaposed with a degree of breakdown or radical change in the social order."

-Cyberphunk is, I'm guessing, phunky music that relates to cyber stuff.
+Cyberphunk is, I'm guessing, funky music that relates to cyber stuff.